SameerBawane/Digital-Clock/encrypt_decrypt_pdf/README.md

-Code for encrypting and decrypting pdf files using python PyPDF2 module
+Code for encryption and decryption of pdf files using python PyPDF2 module